-Like any other retail business or store, Lowe's has a legal responsibility to keep their customers safe from potentially hazardous conditions in the store.
+Like any other retail business or store, Lowe's has a legal responsibility to keep its customers safe from potentially hazardous conditions in the store.
 Unfortunately, many people have suffered an injury due to carelessness, neglect, and failure to follow proper safety procedures leading to Lowe's lawsuits.

 Timing is another key component of liability.
 Employees are responsible for cleaning up spills or other hazards within a reasonable amount of time.
 If the injury occurred mere minutes after the hazard was identified, that may not be enough to indicate neglect.
 However, if an hour or more had gone by without resolving the problem, there is a higher chance that Lowe's could be at fault.

-Below are summaries of verdicts and reported settlements from actual premises liability lawsuits filed against Lowe's around the country.
+Below are summaries Lowe's settlements and verdicts from actual premises liability lawsuits filed against Lowe's around the country.
 One thing is for sure, Lowe's likes to settle case before they go to trial.